The FE 'HandyTools' subsystem

 Hence we can populate all the FE system chests with button-drawers that have a icon image next to the text.

-The main reason that I do not plan to spend much time on icons is because I need to spend time on porting many 'feNautilusScripts' --- especially the many 'IMAGEtools' and 'VIDEOtools' scripts --- to be used in added 'feHandyTools' chestdef files, with associated help files --- and I need to go on to the development of other FE subsystems and Tk GUIs.
+The main reason that I do not plan to spend much time on icons is because I need to spend time on creating some useful new 'feNautilusScripts' --- and in creating new 'tkGooies' in the system that is to replace this 'feHandyTools' system.

-Users can experiment with icons to their hearts' content.
+Users can experiment with icons to their hearts' content --- in the FE 'feAppMenus' and 'tkGooies' systems.

 Rildo Pragana's player indicates that we can eventually make the chests as wild looking as the wild looks that one sees in the many skins for applications like 'winamp' or 'xmms'.